FSP advises We Are Kin on partnership with Moorfield Group

 “The Moorfield team bring significant knowledge and we expect this to be a very rewarding partnership over the coming years.”

 Neil added “it’s been great working with all the FSP team who are so practical, pragmatic and fun to deal with.”

-The team at Field Seymour Parkes was led by Corporate Partner and Head of Private Equity, Penelope Garden, with assistance from Alex Illingworth (Legal Director, Banking), Joseph Preisner (Senior Associate, Commercial Property) and Charlotte Burroughs (Solicitor, Commercial Contracts).
+The team at Field Seymour Parkes was led by Corporate Partner and Head of Private Equity, Penelope Garden, with assistance from Alex Illingworth (Legal Director, Banking) and Charlotte Burroughs (Solicitor, Commercial Contracts).